pulibrary/marc_pd_tool/docs/ALGORITHM.md

 ### What the Status Categories Mean

+**PD_NO_RENEWAL**: These works are in the public domain.
+This applies specifically to US works published 1930-1963 that were registered for copyright but not renewed within the required 28-year period.

-**POTENTIALLY_PD_DATE_VERIFY**: These works show patterns suggesting they may be in the public domain, but date verification is needed.
+**PD_DATE_VERIFY**: These works show patterns suggesting they may be in the public domain, but date verification is needed.
 For pre-1978 works, check if renewal was required and whether the 28-year deadline was met.

-**POTENTIALLY_IN_COPYRIGHT**: These works show evidence of copyright renewal or other indicators suggesting they may still be under copyright protection.
+**IN_COPYRIGHT**: These works show evidence of copyright renewal or other indicators suggesting they may still be under copyright protection.
 Assume these are copyrighted unless proven otherwise.

 **RESEARCH_US_STATUS**: Foreign works with some US copyright registration.
 The copyright status depends on complex factors including publication date, registration timing, and international copyright treaties.